jules2689/trudeau/docs/2020-04-17/q_a.md

 **Prime Minister JustinTrudeau**:

-(voice oftranslator): well, I want to say that the ministers will beat a press conference very soon to answer those questions as nohow we're going to be helping our artists.
+(voice oftranslator): well, I want to say that the ministers will beat a press conference very soon to answer those questions as to how we're going to be helping our artists.
 We know this is a situation where many artists are in a real difficulty and we need ourartists.
 We need them to continue to make us dream, particularly in darktimes.
 That's why we're going to be there to help them.